wafflepie/redux-syringe/presets/redux-syringe/README.md

 </h3>

 <p align="center">
 Store enhancers and utilities for asynchronous injection of Redux dependencies and development of multi-instance components with isolated state.
-Redux Syringe supports injection and namespacing of reducers, middleware, and [redux-observable](https://redux-observable.js.org/) epics.
+Redux Syringe supports injection and namespacing of reducers, middleware, and <a href="https://redux-observable.js.org/">redux-observable</a> epics.
 </p>

 <p align="center">